 Like any other species, the Jack Dempsey cichlid fish requires a specific climate in its habitat.
 It needs almost neutral water pH but can survive in slightly acidic pH rather than alkaline.
-It can survive over a fairly large range of temperature, that is, 22 to 30 centigrade.
+It can survive over a fairly large range of temperatures, that is, 22 to 30 centigrade.

-The Jack Dempsey cichlids are among the easiest fish to breed, as the female fish would usually lay around 500 to 800 eggs and make sure they lay them at a relatively safe area.
+The Jack Dempsey fish are among the easiest fish to breed, as the female fish would usually lay around 500 to 800 eggs and make sure they lay them in a relatively safe area.

 Both the males and females are responsible for taking care of the eggs before they hatch and are incredibly protective toward their offspring.
 They might show aggressive behavior when their offspring are threatened.

-However, the Jack Dempsey cichlids show a wide range of behavior toward their fry.
+However, the Jack Dempsey fishes show a wide range of behavior toward their fry.
 While some are overprotective, others might eat their own fry.
 Some fish are also known to break and chew food for their fry before the fry eats it.

 They are incredibly protective and territorial of their partners.
 The best pair for breeding is a female and male fish, but 2 or more females with one male fish might also work.
 However, it is impossible to have more than one male fish for one female fish.

-The Jack Dempsey cichlid fish have a lifespan of about 10 to 15 years and grow about 0.5 inches in size every month till they fully mature.
+The Jack Dempsey cichlid fish have a lifespan of about 10 to 15 years and grow about 0.5 inches in size every month till they are fully mature.

 It is also claimed by some research studies that decorating the tank (if the fish are kept in an aquarium) can also be helpful during the breeding season.

-Other factors to be kept in mind in breeding season is to keep the temperature of the tank slightly higher than normal, keep the lighting dim, and feed the fish with high protein foods.
+Other factors to be kept in mind in the breeding season is to keep the temperature of the tank slightly higher than normal, keep the lighting dim, and feed the fish with high protein foods.
 It is also said that keeping the tank free of noise also aids in breeding more fish.

 These cichlids are affected by any infections that can affect freshwater fish.
 One such common disease is Ich, which can be treated in aquarium fish by simply keeping the aquarium at a slightly higher temperature than usual for a few days.